TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 ### Traversing the labyrinth

-So, using this `write`-probe, this is actually very simple for us to write the shellcode that solves the challenge.
+So, using this `write`-probe, it is actually very simple for us to write the shellcode that solves the challenge.
 We wrote the solution in C (because we are lazy 😋) using our usual "shellcode in C" infrastructure (understanding what we're doing there is left as an exercise for the reader - check out the full solution on github).
 Just notice that `syscall_func` calls a raw syscall, just like [`syscall(2)`](https://man7.org/linux/man-pages/man2/syscall.2.html) does.

 So our C code that solves the challenge ([full file](solution/shellcode/basic/solution.c))